lobre/almanach/README.md

 ## Certs

-By default, the server runs with TLS support.
-So you need to generate self signed certificates in the `certs` directory.
+If you run the server with tls support on a local domain, you will need to generate self signed certificates in the `certs` directory.

 ```
 mkdir -p certs